Your Best 2-Day Oxford Itinerary from London

 Become Acquainted at the Visitor Information Centre, Broad Street

-Souvenir Shopping tip: if you wish to purchase University of Oxford authentic apparel and souvenirs, head to Oxford University Press Bookshop on High Street, diagonally across St. Edmund’s College.
-Head here after your itinerary has been completed, so you do not carry too many items with you throughout your trip to Oxford.
+If you wish to purchase University of Oxford authentic apparel and souvenirs, head to the Oxford University Press Bookshop on High Street, diagonally across St. Edmund’s College.
+Head here after completing your itinerary so you do not carry too many items with you throughout your trip to Oxford.

 College students, alumni, and professors receive 10% off merchandise and accessories.
 Recommend souvenirs: official Oxford Teddy bear, the Cityscape Mug, and Leather Stacking Bracelet.